Veterans Memorial Parkway: Route description

-The Veterans Memorial Parkway is a 13.4 km (8.3 mi) expressway located within London, Ontario.
+The Veterans Memorial Parkway is a 13.4 km expressway located within London, Ontario.
 The parkway begins at Wilton Grove Road, immediately south of Highway 401, and travels north to Clarke Road, which it continues as northwards.

-The parkway begins as a two-lane expressway that progresses northward through farm fields for 800 m before crossing over Highway 401 at a partial cloverleaf interchange (Exit 194).
+The parkway begins as a two-lane expressway that progresses northward through farm fields for 870 yd before crossing over Highway 401 at a partial cloverleaf interchange (Exit 194).
 It widens to four lanes north of the interchange and travels through empty fields, with several new industrial developments dotting the landscape, including a Dr. Oetker pizza factory.

 It intersects Bradley Avenue and Hamilton Road before crossing the South Thames River.

 The Veterans Memorial Parkway curves slightly northwest as it intersects River Road and enters suburban London.
 It passes under the Canadian National Railway (CN) Dundas subdivision before intersecting Gore Road.
 Now surrounded by commercial developments, it intersects Tartan Drive and Trafalgar Street.
 It curves north, with subdivisions now bordering its western side, before intersecting Admiral Drive and later Dundas Street.
 The parkway swerves lightly east and crosses the CP rail Galt Subdivision.

 Now within a light industrial area, the route intersects Page Street and Oxford Street East before curving northwest and crossing Pottersburg Creek.

 The parkway meets the CN Strathroy Subdivision at an at-grade crossing before intersecting Huron Street.
 Returning to undeveloped land, the route swerves northwest before intersecting and becoming Clarke Road.